 I place the packets on some jelly roll pans and into the oven they go!

 I bake them for 40 minutes or until done.
 You will know when that is by pressing down lightly on the foil packets.
 There will be some give to the baked vegetables.

 All that is left is to carefully unwrap the vegetables (let the steam vent!) and place them in a serving dish.

-I decided to pair these delicious veggies with some pulled pork (recipe will come shortly.)
+I decided to pair this delicious baked vegetables recipe with some pulled pork.
 You will see the steaming pork butt in the background before I shredded it!